 Cybersecurity Specialist / Technician

-Master of Cyber and Information Security programs require students to complete core courses on theoretical and practical knowledge surrounding information systems.
-Examples include:
+When pursuing your master's in cybersecurity online, you will complete core courses on theoretical and practical knowledge surrounding information systems.

 A master’s in cyber and information security can help you develop advanced skills that are in high demand.
-Coursework will help you gain knowledge from these important areas:
+The coursework you complete while earning your master's in cybersecurity online will help you gain knowledge in these key areas:

 Master’s degree programs give you the opportunity to focus on a specific aspect of the cybersecurity field that interests you.
 Whether you’re looking to advance your current career or make the switch to a different type of position, you can find a concentration or elective course that will help you succeed.
 Common paths include: